RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/fold_from_loops/RunningFunFolDes.md

 ```

 ## All together
-In summary, let's put all together with some extra boilerplate, and a regular **FFL** script without any special evaluation/filter or added design conditions will look like:
+In summary, let's put all together with some extra boilerplate, and a regular **FunFolDes** script without any special evaluation/filter or added design conditions will look like:

 ```xml
 <ROSETTASCRIPTS>